DanielDewberry/BashLib/readme.md

 ## Usage

-If you wish to use the ucase function which is defined in string/case, do this:
+If you wish to use the string::ucase function which is defined in string/case, do this:

 ```
 source "${BashLib}/case"

-ucase 'Some text'
+string::ucase 'Some text'
 ```

 ## Library contents